 - Make your study time something you look forward to.
 Play some music, light a candle, or whatever you think will make your session enjoyable.

-Just as we encourage children to learn through play, we should have fun while we learn, too.
+Just as we encourage children to learn through play, we too should enjoy learning.